nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 ### Tasks include...

-* The appropriate management of duplicate, orphaned records or deceased patients which will not migrate to the new system
+* The appropriate management of duplicate and orphaned records which will not migrate to the new system

 * Complete an information cleansing exercise to ensure only current letter templates and data entry templates are kept.
 Note; letter and data entry templates will need to be manually copied over.
 Completing this exercise will make it easier to identify which templates you need in the new system